Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Getty Images

 While this isn’t the first step of quitting your job (that would be sitting down with your boss to have the “I quit” conversation and give your two weeks’ notice), it’s an important one.
-The official document you submit to your higher-ups and HR will set the tone for the rest of your time at this job—as well as your relationship moving forward.
-So it’s worth spending a little time making this two weeks’ notice letter solid and polished.
-But note we said a little time—you’re not writing the Memoirs of a Back-End Engineer here.
-A letter of resignation is actually a quick, concise doc that—with these tips, examples, and template—is pretty easy to write.
+The official document you submit to your higher-ups and HR will set the tone for the rest of your time at this company—as well as your relationship moving forward.

-There’s no need to sugarcoat or get creative in the beginning; just state the position you’re resigning from and the effective date.
+The beginning of your letter is not the place to sugarcoat or get creative.
+Just state your decision to resign and the effective date.
 While you probably shared with your boss your reasons for leaving, you don’t need to describe them here—keeping it simple is perfectly fine.

 For example: